snevyazh/Data_Mining_project/README.md

 This is a code to scrap the news from finance.yahoo.com

+1) the program starts with scraper.py

-1) it first opens the page and scraps all the news articles
+2) it first opens the page and scraps all the news articles

-2) the finance.yahoo.com has no paginator, but loads new content once the user is reaching the edge.
+3) the finance.yahoo.com has no paginator, but loads new content once the user is reaching the edge.
 So, the scrapper emulates this behaviour with Selenium package

-3) user inputs the ticker symbol (or list of tickers).
+4) user inputs the ticker symbol (or list of tickers).
 The program returns the number of articles per ticker defined by user input, and prints them as a table

-4) In the table for every news article we gets author, date and news text.
+5) In the table for every news article we gets author, date and news text.
 Prints URLs for every article.

-5) In the future we plan to add API to enrich ticker data with finance info about the company the ticker represents.
+6) In the future we plan to add API to enrich ticker data with finance info about the company the ticker represents.